How Does Thousand Trails Really Work? March 2025 Update

 However, there are places that I went and that I want to go that are not near a Thousand Trails or Encore park.

-Either there aren’t Thousand Trails/Encore parks where I am going, or there was a specific park I wanted to stay in, like the one on the beach in Assateague National Seashore.
+Either there aren’t Thousand Trails/Encore parks where I am going, or there was a specific park I wanted to stay in, like the one on the beach in Assateague National Seashore, or in the Upper Peninsula of Michigan or in Montana, North Dakota and South Dakota.

 Many of the campgrounds within the system are located on the east and west coasts.
-So when I travel to many of the national parks in the mid west, I will be looking for places to stay.
+So when I travel to many of the national parks in the midwest, I will be paying for places to stay, or I can look for available RPI campgrounds that average $10 a night.

 In 2023, with the 40 campsites I chose to stay in, 14 of them were Thousand Trails or Encore campgrounds.
-Overall I spent about 188 nights at a Thousand Trails/Encore campground, and I wasn’t even “full-time” until May of 2023!
+Overall I spent about 188 nights at a Thousand Trails/Encore campground, and I wasn’t even “full-time” until May!

-I know that every year won’t be quite so economical, including this year as I travel to Minnesota and back.
-But I think I will end up spending over 300 nights within the Thousand Trails system.
+Most years I think I will end up spending about 300 nights within the Thousand Trails system.

-My guestimate is that I will spend less than $5,000 on all of the campgrounds for the year, including my Thousand Trails/Trails Collection Plus dues.
+My guestimate is that I will spend less than $2,500 on all of the campgrounds for the year, saving money by staying in Thousand Trails/Encore parks whenever possible.

 What Are Thousand Trails/Encore Campgrounds Like?